Ebrahimi-Mostafa/Summary/Terminal.md

 - `ls -lh`: List files and directories in long format with human-readable sizes.
 - `ls -ltr`: List files and directories in long format, sorted by modification time (oldest first).
 - `ls -ltrh`: List files and directories in long format, sorted by modification time with human-readable sizes.
+- `ls -s`: List files and directories with their sizes.
+- `ls -sh`: List files and directories with their sizes in human-readable format.
+- `ls -a`: List all files and directories, including hidden ones.
+- `ls -1`: List files and directories in a single column.

 ### Clearing the Terminal
 - `clear`: Clear the terminal screen.